 The next step is to file the personal injury claim.
 If you can’t get a settlement, you need to push the case forward.

 After filing, you and your lawyer enter the discovery phase.
 Both sides of the lawsuit collect evidence from one another.
 The evidence obtained by your legal representation can be crucial to your case.
+For any kind of legal help, you can visit David Boehrer Law Firm.

 This is where most personal injury lawsuits come to an end.
 Often, both parties will meet in mediation.
 They work towards a settlement that works for them.